 The East Garden City to Sprain Brook interconnection (the "Y-49 Cable"), installed in 1991, is another major transmission interconnection.
 The Y-49 Cable comprises submarine and land-based portions totaling approximately 23 miles.
 This line is owned entirely by NYPA; however, most of the capacity of the Y-49 Cable is used by LIPA under the terms of a contract with NYPA.
-The Y-49 Cable contract was set to expire in 2020 and was extended to 2022, pending completion of NYPA's studies of the reliability of the cable and possible options to extend its operating life or replace it.
+The Y-49 Cable contract was set to expire in 2020 but was extended to November 2022, pending completion of NYPA's studies of the reliability of the cable and possible options to extend its operating life or replace it.
+NYPA has now determined that some portions of the onshore cable on Long Island will need to be replaced in the near term.
+The line outage for replacement work is expected to begin in October 2022 with completion expected by the end of May 2023.
+LIPA and NYPA are contemplating a second contract extension while the replacement project is being completed.